JetBrains/godot-support/readme.md

 # Features

+Automatically changes active solution configuration to Tools

-Autogenerates "Attach to Godot Player" run-configuration for Godot project
+Autogenerates run configurations: "Attach to Godot Player" run-configuration for Godot project
+ - Attach to already started player
+ - Debug, which starts player and attaches to it
+ - Run, which starts player
+ - Profile, which starts player with profiler

 # Related issues in Rider